-Work with me on NLP at the University of Sydney, starting in late 2022 or early 2023!
+Work with me on NLP at the University of Sydney!

 How to apply

-At Australian universities, you apply directly to individual faculty (rather than the central process used in US universities), and can do so at any time.
+At Australian universities, you first contact individual faculty (rather than the central process used in US universities), and can do so at any time.

 To apply for my research group, do the following: